takumakanari/embulk-input-http/README.md

 - iterate: data type and path to find root data, json/xml is supported for now (required)
 - method: http method, get is used by default (optional)
 - params: pair of name/value to specify query parameter (optional)
+- open_timeout: timeout to open connection (optional, 5 is used by default)
+- read_timeout: timeout to read content via http (optional, 10 is used by default)

 ### Iterate data